cloud66/help-old/_posts/beta/2012-09-23-deploying-docker-stacks.md

 <h3 id="http-containers">Containers serving HTTP/HTTPS traffic</h3>

-In case of a conatiner serving web traffic (one with `public_ports`) starting a deployment with Cloud 66 will pull the latest version of the image from your image repository and start them on the servers.
+In case of a conatiner serving web traffic (one with a port definition that includes `HTTP/HTTPS` ports) starting a deployment with Cloud 66 will pull the latest version of the image from your image repository and start them on the servers.
 It then stops any of the old containers from getting new web traffic and puts the new ones in flow to get web traffic.
 Once the old web traffic is all drained, it will take them down.

 <h3 id="long-running-processes">Long runnning and background process containers</h3>